yitznewton/yitznewton.github.io/_posts/2014-10-22-decoupling-domain-in-angular.md

 could exist as part of a Node.js application on a server, or a hypothetical Android.js application where Angular would not be used.
-By introducing Angular into your code, you are preventing yourself from ever using it outside of an Angular application.
-Such a coupling would also make it impossible to reuse your domain code in e.g. Ember.js, in case Angular should die, or Ember introduce some killer feature that you want to leverage.
+By introducing Angular into your code, you are preventing yourself from ever using it outside of an Angular application, in case Angular should ever die, or Ember.js introduce some killer feature that you want to leverage.

 Another outcome of having the framework baked into your domain is that you need